TerriaJS/terriajs/doc/deploying/setting-up-geoserver.md

+# Setting up GeoServer

-##Installing Java and Tomcat7
+## Installing Java and Tomcat8

-On ubuntu install the java and tomcat7 packages
+On ubuntu install the java and tomcat8 packages

 ```
 sudo add-apt-repository ppa:webupd8team/java
 sudo apt-get update
-sudo apt-get install -y oracle-java7-installer
+sudo apt-get install -y oracle-java8-installer
-sudo apt-get install -y oracle-java7-set-default
+sudo apt-get install -y oracle-java8-set-default
 ```

 Check that you have the correct java version installed.
-It should be 1.7._xx.
+It should be 1.8._xx.

 ```
 java -version